asselstine/solidity-upgrade-patterns/README.md

 Contracts that wish to create new instances will use the Controller to lookup the contract factory then call the factory's create method to create a new instance of a contract.

 You may have noticed that the ExampleValueObject inherits from DelegationTarget somewhat needlessly; but this is so that the ExampleValueObject storage will be correctly offset by the amount of storage required by the Delegator, thereby preventing any memory from being trampled.
-The memory constraints are nicely detailed in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.
+The storage variable constraints are nicely detailed in this [gist](https://gist.github.com/Arachnid/4ca9da48d51e23e5cfe0f0e14dd6318f) by Nick Johnson.

 ### Upgrades

 Augur is partially upgradeable.
-The majority of contracts can be swapped out at runtime by re-registering them in the Controller, but some core contracts of the system such as Controller and Augur cannot be swapped out: changing these contracts would necessitate an entirely new app deployment.
+The majority of contracts can be swapped out at runtime by re-registering them in the Controller, but some core contracts such as Controller and Augur cannot be swapped out: changing these contracts would necessitate an entirely new app deployment.

 It's interesting to note that they plan on locking down the registry by disabling a '[dev-mode](https://github.com/AugurProject/augur-core/blob/7f3c79a5dd471a98df8f66a640902e063f15f796/source/contracts/Controller.sol#L6)' in the Controller.
 At some point they will freeze the contracts in production and lock themselves out of the Controller.
 Afterwards, if they want to upgrade, they will need to deploy an entirely new version of the application.